 MikroTik: Configure and Enable the SSTP Server

-Select PPP on the left-hand side.
-Under the Interface tab, select the SSTP Server button.
-Apply the following settings to configure/enable the SSTP Server.
+Select PPP on the left-hand side of Winbox and navigate to the Interface tab.
+Select the SSTP Server button and apply the following settings to configure/enable the SSTP Server.
 Note that the Default Profile field is using the recently created SSTP01 profile and that the Certificate field is using the “Server” certificate that was created at the beginning of this guide.
 Also, notice the port that is being used – port 443.
 We’ll be using this port in the next step to create the firewall rule.

 NOTE 04/25/18: In the screenshot above, TLS Version is currently set to “only-1.2”.
 The VPN connection will fail if the Operating System does not support TLS 1.2.
 I ran into this issue with Windows 7 SSTP clients.
 To resolve the connection issue, I changed this particular setting from “only-1.2” to “any”.